thecochenille/SummData/README.md

 # Summdata
 ## Description
-Summdata is a Python package that provides summary statistics from a list of numbers stored in a text file.
-With Summdata, you can easily compute various statistics, including the number of values, mean, median, mode, and standard deviation of your data.
+summdata is a Python package that provides summary statistics from a list of numbers stored in a text file.
+With summdata, you can easily compute various statistics, including the number of values, mean, median, mode, and standard deviation of your data.

+summdata has two modules, `SummaryStatistics.py` and `SummaryContinuous`.
+The former sets up the data set and allows to read the txt file, and the second module contains the fonctions to calculate summary statistics based on continuous data.
+I created these two modules to add on other features such as treating categorical data later on.

 ## Installation
 To install Summdata, go to the folder (summdata/) using the Terminal and run the following